Financial Markets

 Cryptocurrency Markets

-Cryptocurrency markets are platforms where digital currencies like Bitcoin and Ethereum are traded 24/7.
-Known for volatility, investors can buy, sell, or trade cryptocurrencies, which use blockchain for secure transactions.
-Cryptocurrencies offer new investment opportunities and challenges, acting as speculative assets and potential hedges against traditional financial systems.
+Cryptocurrency markets are platforms where one trades digital currencies like Bitcoin and Ethereum.
+Famous for its volatility nature among investors.
+Investors can buy, sell, or trade cryptocurrencies using blockchain technology.
+Cryptocurrencies are very new in investments domain and are a growing challenge as they serve as speculative assets in many investment portfolios and possible hedges against the traditional financial system.

 Functions of Financial Markets